 Gathering data for fCite

-can use either ORICD or PUBMED ids.
-It is highly recommended that PUBMED ids be used.
-While the process of acquiring PMIDs has to been done by the user (there is no automatic procedure built into fCite
+fCite can use either ORCID or PUBMED ids.
+It is highly recommended to use PUBMED ids.
+While the process of acquiring PMIDs has to been done by the user (there is no automatic procedure built into fCite), it is an easy task.
+Additionally, it provides some assurance that you are using the proper data (aka you know what you are doing).

 You can start from the title of a single publication by given author (e.g., taken from the CV, grant application, or Google Scholar)

-For instance, assume that you are interested in "isoelectric point prediction" and find a publication.
-Then you want to know more about the author (for the sake of simplicity assume that you cannot or do not want to use Google Scholar profile information or/and you want to know something more):
+For instance, let's assume that you are interested in the publication entitled "Proteome-pI: Proteome Isoelectric Point Database".
+Then you want to know more about the author (for the sake of simplicity assume that you cannot or do not want to use Google Scholar profile information or/and you want to obtain more detailed statistics):

 Next, you will see is a list of all PUBMED articles authored by given author.